matthew-brett/curious-git/curious_git.rst

     git cat-file -t {{ commit_1_tree_sha }}

-Each line in the directory listing give the file permissions, the type of the entry in the directory (where "tree" means a sub-directory, and "blob" means a file), the file hash, and the file name (see :ref:`git-object-types`).
+Each line in the directory listing gives the file permissions, the type of the entry in the directory (where "tree" means a sub-directory, and "blob" means a file), the file hash, and the file name (see :ref:`git-object-types`).